alexander-zerpa/zaleos-blog/ims/ims.md

 connect to.
-However, there is no way to generate **SIP** traffic from that device to the **IMS**, to fix that we'll need to use the `srslte` image as a base on top of which we'll build our **PJSUA** clients and route their traffic trough the **TUN** interface that encapsulates and simulates the radial network.
+However, there is no way to generate **SIP** traffic from that device to the **IMS**, to fix that we'll need to use the `srslte` image as a base on top of which we'll build our **PJSUA** clients and route their traffic trough the tunnel interface that encapsulates and simulates the radio network.

 ## Conclusion